sinhaaditya9241/pyhton-learning-journal/daily- log.md

 - sub
 - character and chaarcter
 ### 📆 21 may 2025
-- introduction to object oriented programming
+- introduction to object oriented
 - defining a class (!)
 - defining a class (2)
 - constructors and destructors